 You can also use APIs to increase your customer engagement levels.
 For example, you can integrate your voice calls with your technical knowledge base.
 This assures that the customers get the information they need in the app itself without being redirected from one person to another.

-With IVR, you can send the call directly to the concerned department.
-Also, if your automatic commands are smart enough, you can divert the user to the right person in the team.
+With IVR, you can send the call directly to the most appropriate department.
+Also, if your automatic commands are smart enough, you can route the caller to the right person in the team.

-This will avoid multiple call routes and create professionalism.
+This will avoid multiple call routes and create a more professional customer experience.

-Sometimes, the volume of calls received suddenly increases in a day and there are chances of chaos.
-With a well-functioning system in place, you can sit down and relax.
+Sometimes, the volume of calls received spikes in a day, which can create chaos in a contact centre.
+With a well-functioning IVR system in place, you can sit and relax.

-You must have picked up calls asking to press ‘1’ if you were satisfied with your last service experience, you’ve answered an IVR survey!
+If you’ve picked up calls asking you to press ‘1’ if you were satisfied with your last service experience, you’ve answered an IVR survey!

 It can be as simple as evaluating the satisfaction for the service they received and asking for suggestions to improve.

-While online surveys usually generate a response rate of about 5%, email has a response rate of 9.3%.
-On the other hand, IVR surveys have the best response rate.
-This means 70% of those who say they will participate, actually do.
+While online surveys usually generate a response rate of about 5% and email 9.3%, IVR surveys have the best response rate.
+A whopping 70% of users who say they will participate, actually do.
 Think of all that customer feedback and valuable insights you can literally feed back into improving your products and customer experience!

-It’s almost impossible to operate beyond the business hours if you depend completely on human labour.
+It’s almost impossible to operate beyond standard business hours if you depend completely on human labour.

 Imagine a situation when the customer is stuck with something urgent at an odd hour.
 He/she immediately wants to talk to customer care.
 Even if the issue can’t be resolved overnight, some level of self-service support delivered through IVR can help resolve the issue without talking to an agent or at least reassure them.

-Not only this, but you can also remove them from the waitlist immediately and take these calls first.
+Not only this, but you can also remove them from the waitlist immediately and prioritise these important customers first.